timomeh/sumo/README.md

 > For those mails which aren't important, but you still want to keep an eye on them.

-sumo is a productivity tool, which checks your mail account for new mails in a specific directory (or Gmail label).
-If it sees new mails, it marks them as read and sends you a summary of those new mails.
-Currently the only adapter to send that summary is SMTP, so it basically sends you a Mail.
-But it is easy to contribute and add more adapters! 🎉
+sumo is a productivity tool, which periodically checks a directory (or Gmail label) in your mail inbox for new mails, sends you a summary of them and marks those mails as read.
+Keep your inbox clean, but also don't miss something!
+Currently it sends the summary via mail, but sumo is programmed to be extendable with more adapters.
+Feel free to contribute more adapters! 🎉

 A mail containing a list of new mails? **This may sound silly, but it really isn't.**

-This works perfect with mailbox filters for new mails, which are unimportant (or even Spam), but sometimes there are a few important mails.
-Read more in [Background](#background).
+This works perfectly with mailbox filters.
+Move those mails, which aren't really important (like newsletters or spammy mails), automatically in a separate directory and keep your Inbox clean.
+Lean back and let sumo send you a summary of those mails daily, once a week or whenever you'd like to.
+You can read more about my usecase and why I built sumo in the section [Background](#background).

 ## Table of Contents